 Serve it up with fresh sliced veggies and crispy tortilla chips.

 - 10 ounces frozen edamame pods

-- 1 jalapeño pepper - use seeds to control the heat
+- 1 jalapeño pepper (se seeds to control the spice of the dip)

 - 1 ripe avocado